HuemulSolutions/enola/docs/feedback_evaluation.md

 ## 6.3.
 Feedback Evaluation

 Enola-AI provides a feedback system that allows users to evaluate AI agent executions.
 Feedback can be submitted either through the Enola-AI platform or programmatically via code.
-This helps in assessing the performance of your AI agents and gathering user insights for improvement.
+This helps in assessing the performance of your AI agents and gathering user and system insights for improvement.

+Feedback evaluation is a powerful feature, due to the importance of evaluating a system through feedback, this allows to get a better insight about the quality of the interactions that the users are having with the system and their level of satisfaction.
+By detecting the weak or problematic areas, you will be able to take better decisions to improve your AI solutions.

+As shown in the image, Enola-AI provides a Feedback Evaluation feature, enabling you to send evaluation feedback to the Enola-AI servers for further analysis and processing, adding value to the AI system.

 ![Feedback Evaluation](images/feedback_evaluation.jpg)

-By incorporating this feedback mechanism, you can effectively monitor and improve your AI agents based on user evaluations.
+By incorporating this feedback mechanism, you can effectively monitor and improve your AI agents based on user and systematic evaluations.

 ### Submitting Feedback via Code

 You can submit feedback using the Enola-AI SDK in Python.
 Here's a simple example:

+**Note: Before using the provided codes, make sure you have your Enola-AI token configured:
+To configure your token, you can follow the explanation in the [Getting Started](https://github.com/HuemulSolutions/Enola-AI#5-getting-started) section from the Enola-AI documentation.**

 ### Step 1: Import Necessary Modules